Australia has native bees - why keep European Bees in Australia?

 There is also a research program at the University of Adelaide right now working on the domestication of native blue banded bees for pollination of greenhouse tomatoes.
 It will be some years though before these bees are available commercially.

 Native Australian stingless bees are under threat from human development.
-Bob the Bee Man aims to rescue and relocate colonies of the stingless native bees of Australia -
+Bob the Bee Man aims to rescue and relocate colonies of the stingless native bees of Australia - his website is especially for tree loppers and vegetation management workers, firewood cutters, earthmoving contractors, timber getters of all types and the farming community.

 There is a role in Australia's future for the use of both European honeybees and native bees.
 They have different strengths and weaknesses in crop pollination and Australia would benefit from having commercially available stocks of both European bees and native bees.
 Likewise, the Sugarbag honey will become a useful niche bush tucker type industry for Australia but due to its limited volume will never replace honey production by European bees.